Duality between Lagrangian and Legendrian invariants: Basic results for moduli spaces

+We will also consider a simpler version with only one copy of the Legendrian $\Lambda=\Lambda_{0}$ in the case that exactly one puncture in $\mathbf{c}$ is positive and all other are negative.
+In the language above all punctures of such a disk are constant and we write $\mathcal{M}^{\sy}(\mathbf{c})$ for the moduli space of such disks.
+The (constant) negative punctures of disks in this moduli space are typically not filled by augmentation disks.

 Finally, we consider disks in the cobordism and in the filled cobordism.
-We start with the cobordism disks without filling.
+We start with the cobordism disks without filling. with the cobordism disks without filling.
+Recall that we assume a decomposition $K = C \cup L$ where $C$ has no negative end, and $L$ has no positive end.
 Consider a system of parallel copies $\bar C=\{C_{j}\}_{j=0}^{\infty}$.
 Consider the disk $D_{i+j+2}$ where we fix two punctures that subdivide the boundary of the disk into two arcs, upper and lower.
 Let $\kappa$ be a decreasing boundary numbering of the boundary components in the upper arc and extend it to a constant numbering in the lower arc.
 Let $\mathbf{c}_{0}=c_{0;1}\dots c_{0;j}$ be a composable word of Reeb chords connecting $\Lambda_{v}$ to $\Lambda_{w}$, and let $\mathbf{c}'=c_{i}\dots c_{1}$ be a word of Reeb chords of $\Gamma$.
 Consider the word of Reeb chords and intersection points

 and let

 denote the moduli space of holomorphic disks $u\colon (D_{i+j+2},\partial D_{i+j+2})\to (W,\bar C\cup L)$ such that the following holds. \begin{itemize} \item $u$ is asymptotic to the Reeb chord $c_{0;r}$ at its $r^{\rm th}$ constant puncture, takes adjacent boundary arcs to $L$, and neighboring punctures to the unique intersection point near $z^{w}$ in $L\cap C^{w}_{\kappa_{i}}$ and near $z^{v}$ in $L\cap C^{v}_{\kappa_{i}}$, respectively. \item On remaining boundary arcs and punctures the boundary maps as described by $\mathbf{c}$ and the numbering $\kappa$, exactly as above. \end{itemize}